vuthalab/pdh_servo_v2/Readme.md

 the laser is in the capture region of the lock.
 - WiFi enabled microcontroller for remote monitoring and control.

+Pics of the assembled PCB and box:

 ![Assembled board](images/assembled_board.jpg)
 ![Servo box](images/boxed_board.jpg)

+This repository is arranged as follows:

+- /kicad: board schmetic and pcb layout files
+- /kicad/gerber/:  gerber and drill files sent out to the PCB manufacturer
+- /code/microcontroller: Particle photon controller code
+- /qucs: Qucs simulation of the servo transfer function
+- /docs: Bill of materials and misc. notes on board design.